0x20/hackerspace-blueprint/3-meetings.md

-# Decision making models

-For each layer there is a specific decision making model.
-This page describes them.
+# 3. Meetings

-## The board
+## The desicion making model

-The decision making model can be decided at runtime by the current board.
-The board is supposed to be a group that is sync'ed so the decision making process should be a natural flow.
-The below is outlined as a backup in case a decision can not be made.

-* voting with a 2/3 majority.
-* therefore the board must consist of an uneven amount of members: 3, 5, 7, ...

-## Members group

-Below outlines the decision making model to be used by this group.
+Below outlines the decision making model to be used during meetings.

 | PLAN/TIME   |  ACTION | VOTE |
 | ------------------------------- |:------------------------------:| --------------:|